torchbox/torchbox.com/.github/pull_request_template.md

 - [ ] SVGs have been optimised
 - [ ] Perfomance and transfer of data considered
 - [ ] If JavaScript is needed alternatives have been considered
-- [ ] New font variants have not been added
 - [ ] Not required

 #### Pattern library